CHESTER, S.C. - A man has admitted to shooting and killing a 14-year-old girl in Chester, South Carolina last summer.

 Monday, Raphael Carter pleaded guilty to voluntary manslaughter in the death of Jada Jones.
 He will spend 25 years in prison.

 Just in.
 A man who shot and killed a14-year-old girl in a gang-related shooting in Chester in 2018 has pled guilty.
 Raphael Carter was sentenced to 25 years in prison in the death of Jada Jones.
 He pled to voluntary manslaughter.
 A second suspect is expected in court soon. pic.twitter.com/BgemLRaFIu— Greg Suskin (@GSuskinWSOC9) December 2, 2019

-Prosecutors said Raphael Carter and Tinsley confessed to their involvement in the shooting death of Jada Jones on June 10 on Pinckney Street in Chester.
+Prosecutors said Carter and alleged gang member Hezekia Tinsley confessed to their involvement in the shooting death of Jones on June 10 on Pinckney Street in Chester.